Diets Used

 d - allergies to certain food proteins.
 That's the subject of this page.

-But here's the point: allergic pets don't tend to have either allergy a, b, c, or d : They tend to have some COMBINATION of a, b, c or d.
-For example, your dog might be allergic to wheat and soy, so finding a diet and treats without wheat and soy may make your dog a lot more comfortable BUT your dog might also be super sensitive to fleas and also react each Fall to rag-weed pollen.
+But take note: allergic pets don't tend to have either allergy a, b, c, or d : They tend to have some COMBINATION of a, b, c or d.
+For example, your dog might be allergic to wheat and soy, so finding a diet and treats without wheat and soy may make your dog a lot more comfortable.

 Managing allergic pets is a multi-front battle and finding the right diet is often only a part of that battle.

 If you have an allergic pet, there's about a 20% chance that THE RIGHT diet could make your pet "cured" and about another 20% chance that THE RIGHT diet will at least greatly improve the problem.
-That means that about 2 out of 5 allergic pets are helped by going to the trouble of trying some special diets.
-It well worth the trouble.

-3. There are many different BRANDS of pet foods, but most of them contain the same proteins even though they are different in color, taste, and texture.
+* There are many different BRANDS of pet foods, but most of them contain the same proteins even though they are different in color, taste, and texture.
 So just switching brands of pet food is NOT a good food allergy trial.

-Pet food QUALITY or PRICE might be important for other reasons, but your pet might be just as allergic to the high quality beef in the expensive diet as it is to the animal by-product meal in the cheap diet.
+Pet food QUALITY or PRICE might be important for other reasons, but your pet can be just as allergic to the high quality beef in the expensive diet as it is to the animal by-product meal in the cheap diet.
 So switching to a more expensive diet is NOT a good food allergy trial.

 If your pet has excessive shedding, skin infections, skin odor, frequent ear infections, frequent anal gland problems, and is itchy, itchy, itchy, and miserable: your vet will recommend a food trial to help determine whether or not your pet has food allergies.
 It's well worth the effort and more accurate (when done right) and much less expensive than other testing options.